How the Administration’s Budget Proposal Affects SSDI and SSI in Winchester, TN

 These are some of the federal budget provisions:

 - Limit retroactive SSDI payments: Currently, SSDI applicants may receive retroactive benefits of up to 12 months, if their disability began one year before they applied for benefits.
 The federal budget aims to allow only six months of retroactive benefits.

 - Add rules for SSDI and Supplemental Security Insurance applicants: The Social Security Administration would require SSDI and SSI applicants to “engage in job-seeking activities” before considering their application.

 - Create a sliding scale for child SSI benefits: In a household where all children are receiving SSI benefits, each child currently receives the same amount.
-The budget proposes awarding the maximum benefit to only one child, and reducing SSI benefits to other children in the same household.
+The budget proposes awarding the maximum benefit to only one child, and reducing SSI benefits in Tennessee to other children in the same household.

 - Cut disability benefits for veterans: The budget would cut nearly $41 billion from a program called Individual Unemployability, a disability benefit for veterans.
 Currently, when a veteran’s disability makes employment impossible, but the Department of Veterans Affairs deems the veteran to be less than 100 percent disabled, the VA uses Individual Unemployability funds to cover the funding gap (for example, the VA pays someone based on a disability of 80 percent, and uses IU funds to cover the other 20 percent).

 - Cut Medicaid funding: If both the American Health Care Act and federal budget remain unchanged, Medicaid funding would be cut by more than a trillion dollars in the next 10 years.
 Medicaid is what many people rely on to pay for prescription drugs, physical therapy, and home-based care.